Estate & Legacy Intelligence

 How It Works in Singapore

-• Three ACP types: General, Disease-Specific, and Preferred Plan of Care
+• Three types: General, Disease-Specific, Preferred Plan of Care

-• Complements (does not replace) the Advance Medical Directive (AMD) and LPA
+• Complements (does not replace) AMD and LPA

 LPA appoints WHO decides for you when you lose mental capacity (legally binding).

-AMD is your legal refusal of extraordinary life-sustaining treatment if terminally ill (legally binding under the Advance Medical Directive Act).
+AMD is your legal refusal of extraordinary life-sustaining treatment if terminally ill (legally binding).

-ACP documents WHAT you would want and your values, guiding both your LPA donee and medical team (moral guidance, not legally binding).
+ACP documents WHAT you would want, guiding your LPA donee and medical team (moral guidance, not legally binding).

-🔗 Start your ACP conversation with an AIC-trained ACP Facilitator at your nearest polyclinic or hospital, or visit the Agency for Integrated Care at aic.sg/care-services/advance-care-planning.
+🔗 Start your ACP with an AIC-trained Facilitator at your nearest polyclinic or hospital — visit aic.sg/care-services/advance-care-planning.

 Estate Planning Across Life Stages